-The 'Delete All' function enables the user to check how many readings have previously been taken and clear them if necessary.
+The 'Clear Reading Memory' function enables the user to check how many readings have previously been taken and clear them if necessary.

 Note: Before readings are actually deleted a caution message is displayed; once readings have been deleted they cannot be recovered.
-To enable TWA to be calculated the last 24 hrs worth of readings are stored.

-The instrument can store up to 1,000 readings.
+The instrument can store up to 1000 readings.
 The reading structure is fixed and may contain optional parameters not activated for your particular instrument configuration, i.e. oxygen, temperature and humidity.